The power clean encompasses a combination of three reasons why you hit the gym:

 Regardless of the goal, building up to a proper power clean workout requires progression.
 That means breaking down the exercise into its key movements, and practice them separately before combining it into one fluid movement.

 Since we’re not talking about the mastery of movement that you’d need to impress judges in an elite weightlifting competition, we’ll focus on getting you jacked by moving safely and competently.
+In other words, you need sufficient clean form, but not perfect clean form (which would take years of dedicated Olympic lifting training).

 – This is the starting position.